capsidjs/capsid/README.md

   - Registers class-component.
 - `capsid.prep(name[, element])`
   - Initialize class-component on the given range.
-- `capsid.init(name, element)`
-  - Initializes the element with the class-component of the given name.
 - `capsid.make(name, element)`
-  - Initializes the element with the class-component of the given name and return the coelement instance.
+  - Initializes the element with the component of the given name and return the coelement instance.
+- `capsid.mount(Constructor, element)`
+  - Initializes the element with the component of the given class and return the coelement.
 - `capsid.get(name, element)`
   - Gets the coelement instance from the given element.